Elin1043/Chalmers-Defense/README.md

 `/desktop/src/test/java/`               | Folder containing all JUnit tests `/core/assets`                          | Location for all assets in the game

+2D Tower Defense game where you have to place towers and manage your money in order so save Chalmers University from the feared corona virus!

 ## How to run the program
 ### Option 1: